Veanyxz/animestream/README.md

 # Animebliss
-A beautiful anime streaming website made with react.js,framer-motion.
+A beautiful anime streaming website made with react.js,framer-motion(In development).

 "Made for educational purposes to learn about HTTP Live Streaming, handing async requests."